-Yes BUT it is very important to include progesterone therapy as well.
-Progesterone is the hormone that will reduce bleeding but also avoid unopposed estrogen exposure which can result in the risk of Uterine Cancer.
+Yes, BUT it is very important to include progesterone therapy as well.
+Progesterone is the hormone that will reduce bleeding but also avoid unopposed estrogen exposure which can result in the risk of uterine cancer.

 No. Most insurances will cover certain generic brands of hormone replacement and often will partially cover hormone injections.
-We do provide injection therapy in the office and will be happy to advise which treatment is best for you.
+We do provide injection therapy in the office and would be happy to advise which treatment is best for you.

 Dysplasia is one of the abnormal cell changes that are diagnosed by pap smear.
 Although it is not a cancer of the cervix, it can represent an increased risk of pre-cancer when the dysplasia is moderate to severe.
 Usually a biopsy (colposcopy) of the cervix is needed to accurately diagnose cervical dysplasia.
 Women with a history of abnormal pap smears should always have regular pap screening.